I751 and the conditional permanent resident

 What if divorce proceedings start after we filed the joint I751 petition?
 Do I have to re-file?

 If the CPR filed an I-751 petition jointly but later become separated or have a pending divorce the USCIS will issue the CPR a Request for Evidence (RFE) with an 87-day response period.
 In the RFE, the USCIS will ask the CPR to send a copy of the final divorce decree and a request stating he or she would like to have the jointly filed petition treated as a waiver petition.
 This gives the CPR an opportunity to send evidence that the divorce is final and to request a waiver of the joint filing requirement without refilling.

-As each person has a different immigration and marriage situation it is important to seek specific legal advice on how to file forms i-751 or about your immigration through marriage case please consult a competent immigration attorney.
-If you have any questions about removing conditions on residency feel free to contact me at 702-423-2721 or via the Contact Us form for a confidential immigration consultation.
-I also urge you to subscribe to the RSS feed so you can see when I post new immigration articles.
+As each person has a different immigration and marriage situation it is important to seek specific legal advice on how to file forms i-751 or about your immigration through marriage case please consult an experienced immigration attorney.
+If you have any questions about removing conditions on residency feel free to contact us at 702-423-2721 or via the Contact Us form to book a confidential consultation on your immigration or citizenship matter.